 The signs of a Dramamine overdose can include:

 The individual may fall into a coma and become unresponsive.
 This is an emergency situation, and it is important to note that the person will not be able to just “sleep it off.”
 They must be taken by ambulance to an emergency room right away.
+Always call 911 if you think that you or someone you know is experiencing an overdose.

 For some drugs, it is acceptable to quit using the cold turkey method.
 Marijuana is often used as an example because the physical withdrawal symptoms are minimal.
 The same is not true for a medication like Dramamine.